Thursday, 30 August 2018

 Kathleen Winsor Part II

 In the 20s and 30s, historical novels had become more popular, among women readers.
 During the Depression, they were an escape from the dullness and hardship of day to day modern life.
-Gone with the Wind was probably especially popular because its heroine was unusually feisty and independent.
+Gone with the Wind was especially popular because its heroine was unusually feisty and independent.
 The book was racist, in many ways, but I think that women readers liked it because Scarlett’s struggle to keep her family home and to survive during a war – was an inspiration to people trying

 to survive the Depression.